 … you will have more detailed and structured data.
 Better data = better results (if used wisely).

-URL tracking for ads
+URL tracking with dynamic parameters for ads and posts

 Summary & recommendations